arnolddevos/measures/README.md

 is reversed.

-The following brash one-liner uses the `circuit` defined above and seeks to represent a wheatstone bridge:
+The following brash one-liner uses the `circuit` defined above and seeks to represent a Wheatstone bridge:

 ```rust
 let w =  - circuit + circuit;